Activity (UML)

 Activities can be decomposed into subactivities, until at the bottom we find atomic actions.

+The entire activity can be enclosed in a rounded rectangle called an "Activity Frame", with the name of the activity listed in the upper left corner, although it is often omitted.

 The underlying conception of an activity has changed between UML 1.5 and UML 2.0.
 In UML 2.0 an activity is no longer based on the state-chart rather it is based on a Petri net like coordination mechanism.
 There the activity represents user-defined behavior coordinating actions.
 Actions in turn are pre-defined (UML offers a series of actions for this).